With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Amazon Marketing Services provides a “pay per click” advertising program for authors.
 I highly recommend you use it.

-Here’s how you can create your own ads:
+Here’s how you can create your own Amazon ads:

-#1.
-Sign up for AMS through your Kindle dashboard by clicking Ad Campaigns in the top menu.
+Sign up for AMS through your Kindle KDP dashboard by clicking Ad Campaigns in the top menu.

-#4.
 Select the book you wish to advertise.
+(If you’ve only published one book, you’ll only have one option.)

 You’ll need a lot more keywords for your ad campaign than you did earlier when you published your book.